sontung/ar-vloc/README.md

 ## to do list
 1. normalizing quat and trans before clustering
-2. enforcing smoothness to recover more matches
-   1. if one match is found,
-   2. split covisible neighbors of the point into a multi-grid
-   3. do the same for the neighbors of the feature
-   4. check if we can find any extra matches
 3. can SFM localize difficult image?
-4. combinatorics
-   1. compute assignment costs
-   2. cluster into k groups
-   3. edge cost within this group
-   4. normalize all costs
 5. qap
    1. inlier thresholded
    2. consistency